Play Retro Games on your Raspberry Pi with RetroPie

 We can achieve this by running the following two commands on the Raspberry Pi.

-sudo apt-get update
+sudo apt update

-One of the packages we need is the “dialog” package which is used by the RetroPie software script to build shell script dialog boxes.
+The first package we need is the “dialog” package which is used by the RetroPie software script to build shell script dialog boxes.

-sudo apt-get install -y git dialog
+sudo apt install -y git dialog

 cd